D.C. Creative Writing Workshop

 D.C.
 Creative Writing Workshop, based in the Congress

-Heights neighborhood of Southeast D.C., has united parents, teachers
+Heights neighborhood of Southeast D.C., unites parents, teachers

 and students to create a literary renaissance in this often ignored